 Let’s focus on breath tests.
 There are two methods of conducting breath tests.
 The first one involves a handheld device, commonly known as a Breathalyzer, which police officers keep in their cars.
 Although the results from these handheld devices are not admissible in Ohio courts, they can lead to an OVI arrest.

 The second method takes place at a police station or state trooper barracks using a stationary machine.
 The results from these machines can be used as evidence in court.
 During this type of test, drivers blow into the device with maximum effort.
 The machine uses infrared waves to analyze the unabsorbed energy, measuring the level of alcohol in the sample.
 Higher absorption of infrared light indicates a higher Blood Alcohol Content (BAC).

 In Ohio, the legal alcohol limit is 0.08 percent.
 If a driver’s breath test results exceed this limit, they will be arrested for OVI per se, meaning their BAC serves as evidence of drunk driving.
 If the test results show a BAC of 0.17 percent or higher, the driver will face a more severe “high-test” OVI charge, which carries harsher penalties compared to a lower BAC level.

 However, it’s important to note that a positive result from these tests does not guarantee accuracy.
 Many factors can affect the test results, such as the time elapsed since the person’s last drink, any recent vomiting or burping, and adherence to proper testing procedures.
 An experienced Steubenville OH OVI lawyer will understand these factors and can potentially challenge the test results in court.

 Urine and Blood Tests

-- Your blood or urine sample must be procured within three hours of the OVI you’re accused of.
+- Timing: The sample must be collected within three hours of the alleged offense.